makaubenson/React-Bootcamp/README.md

 - Re-usability `(Don't Repeat Yourself)`
 - Separation of concern `(Don't do too many things in one and the same place(function))`

+## How is a Component Built?

+- By combining `HTML,CSS, and Js`.

+- React uses a `Declarative Approach` for building the components. `i.e` With React you will not tell `React` that a certain HTML element should be created and inserted into a specific place on UI as you would be doing with `vanilla Js`.
+Instead you will define the desired target state(s) and let React figure out the actual Js DOM Instructions.